Internship applications for 2021 are closed and we are now accepting 2022 internship applications.

 The intern schedule consists of bi-weekly rotations through surgery, medicine, ambulatory services, sports medicine (summer & fall), and reproduction (spring).
 Time off is divided amongst the interns.
 While we expect our interns to work hard, we also want them to have time to recharge.
 Interns may be called upon to perform some after-hours treatments and observation of hospitalized patients as needed.
 However, the hospital is staffed by technicians around the clock and our interns are not treated as technicians.
 Five vacation days and five sick/personal days are offered for the year, as well as time off for a national continuing educations meeting.

 All applicants must be senior veterinary students in good academic standing at an accredited college of veterinary medicine OR a graduate of an accredited college of veterinary medicine.
 Due to COVID restrictions, completion of an externship is NOT currently a prerequisite to application and we will consider all applicants who have completed a remote interview OR externship.
-An externship is recommended if travel restrictions allow.
+An externship is strongly encouraged if travel restrictions allow.
 Students are expected to graduate on time and have obtained the DVM/VMD degree by the start of their internship.
 All candidates must be eligible for licensure in the State of New York, and must successfully pass the licensing examination prior to, or within 6 months of the start of employment.
 Interested applicants should submit a brief letter of intent, curriculum vitae, a current transcript from veterinary college, small passport-type photo, and a list of at least 3 persons, along with contact information, who will act as professional references.
 Letters of reference should be sent separately by the person providing the reference.

 All 2021 internship positions have been filled.
 Early submission of applications for 2022 is encouraged.
 All materials may be submitted via email.